saurabhmathur96/VITacademics-Unlimited/API.md

 **Hostel Application Details**
 ----
-  _Responds with details and status of leave/outing requests along with available approving authorities._
+  _Responds with details and status of leave/outing requests along with available approving authorities.
+[Vellore Only]_

 * **URL**